 - Position baby’s feet at the bottom of the crib

-Do not use anywhere in or within reach of the crib or a bassinet: pillows, doonas, soft toys, crib bumpers, lambswool, loose blankets, blinds, cords, heaters, teething jewellery or mobiles.
+Do not use anywhere in or within reach of the crib or a bassinet: pillows, blankets, soft toys, bumper pads, blinds, cords, heaters, teething jewellery or mobiles.

-ergoPouch Swaddles, Sleeping Bags, Sleep Suit Bags and Sleep Onesies are designed to replace bedding altogether, whilst keeping your little ones body temperature optimal for sleep.
+ergoPouch pouches (including Swaddles, Sleep Sacks, Sleep Suit Sacks and Sleep Onesies) are designed to replace bedding altogether, while keeping your little ones body temperature optimal for sleep.
 To ensure the face is always clear, ergoPouch sleepwear is designed to avoid unravelling, have suitable armholes and a fitted neck.
-It’s for the same reason there are no hoods on our bags.
-Our fitted sheets fit smoothly over a crib mattress and provide a soft cosy base for your baby to rest on.
+It’s for the same reason there are no hoods on our sleep sacks.

 Air Temperature and Quality

 Winter brings with it dry air, made worse by the heating systems we use to keep our house warm.
-This dry air can cause discomfort and waking during sleep by irritating sensitive airways, worsening congestion and coughs from colds, and creating flare-ups of eczema-prone skin.
-Enter, natural sleeping fibers for breathability.
-You may also consider using a safe-sleep vaporiser for optimal air humidity.
+This dry air can cause discomfort and waking during sleep by irritating sensitive airways, worsening congestion and coughs from colds, and creating flare-ups of eczema-prone skin (learn how to prevent overnight eczema flare-ups).
+Enter natural sleeping fibers for breathability.
+You may also consider using a safe-sleep vaporizer for optimal air humidity.

 Summer temps cause us to use air conditioning to maintain a more comfortable environment in our homes.
 Consider if air conditioning or fans are causing a chill or breeze around your little one and adjust their sleep layers accordingly.

-The ideal temperature for a nursery whilst sleeping is 64-68 degrees.
-We know that’s not achievable for everyone, so our TOG rated range or sleepwear ensures your baby is dressed appropriately for varying temperatures.
+The ideal temperature for a nursery whilst sleeping is 64-70 degrees.
+We know that’s not achievable for everyone, so our TOG-rated range of sleepwear ensures your baby has dressed appropriately for varying temperatures.
 Follow the ergoPouch What to Wear Temperature Guide to dress baby safely for sleep, avoiding overheating and under-dressing.

 Co-sleeping - safety aspects to be aware of with sleepwear

-According to the American Academy of Pediatrics (AAP), the safest place for babies to sleep is: on their own sleep surface (i.e. in their own bassinet, crib etc), within sensory range of the parent (i.e. within range to hear, smell and be aware of the parent).
+According to the American Academy of Pediatrics (AAP), the safest place for babies to sleep is: on their own sleep surface (i.e. in their own bassinet, cot, etc.), within sensory range of the parent (i.e. within range to hear, smell and be aware of the parent).

 - Baby needs to have their arms free, so not wrapped